-Mark started his career as a trial attorney at Federal Defenders of San Diego in 1993, the only federal defender office in the country that recruits attorneys directly from law school.
+Mark Flemming started his career as a trial attorney at Federal Defenders of San Diego in 1993, the only federal defender office in the country that recruits attorneys directly from law school.
 After honing his trial and appellate skills there for five years, Mark returned to his home state of New York to try cases in Manhattan.

 In March 2022, a San Diego jury returned a verdict of 85 million dollars against the San Diego Sheriff’s Department for the wrongful death of a young man named Lucky Phounsy.
-Mark and Tim Scott of McKenzie Scott were the trial attorneys for the Phounsy family.
+Mr. Flemming and Tim Scott of McKenzie Scott were the trial attorneys for the Phounsy family.
 It is the largest civil rights wrongful death verdict in history.

 *Mark Fleming, walks with Albert Lopez outside the Lloyd George U.S. Courthouse Thursday, Feb.
 6, 2020, following opening statements.